Selective Risk Certification for LLM Outputs via Information-Lift Statistics: PAC-Bayes, Robustness, and Skeleton Design

 Keywords: LLM risk

-Abstract: Large language models frequently generate confident but incorrect outputs, requiring formal uncertainty quantification with abstention guarantees.
-We develop information-lift certificates that compare model probabilities to a skeleton baseline, accumulating evidence into sub-gamma PAC-Bayes bounds valid under heavy-tailed distributions.
-Across eight datasets, our method achieves $77.2$\% coverage at $2$\% risk, outperforming recent 2023-2024 baselines by 8.6-15.1 percentage points, while blocking $96$\% of critical errors in high-stakes scenarios vs $18-31$\% for entropy methods.
-Limitations include skeleton dependence and frequency-only (not severity-aware) risk control, though performance degrades gracefully under corruption.
+Abstract: Large language models often produce confident but incorrect outputs, creating a critical need for reliable uncertainty quantification with formal abstention guarantees.
+We introduce information-lift certificates that compare model probabilities to a skeleton baseline, accumulating evidence through sub-gamma PAC-Bayes bounds that remain valid under heavy-tailed distributions where standard concentration inequalities fail.
+On eight diverse datasets, our method achieves 77.0\% coverage at 2\% risk, outperforming recent baselines by 10.0 percentage points on average.
+In high-stakes scenarios, we block 96\% of critical errors compared to 18-31\% for entropy-based methods.
+While our frequency-based certification does not guarantee severity-weighted safety and depends on skeleton quality, performance degrades gracefully under distributional shifts, making the approach practical for real-world deployment.

 Primary Area: causal reasoning